 The Review Committee should appoint its own chair who may change over time.
-All members on such review committees are expected to contribute to all of the above reviews, regardless of whether they are on campus or not, whether they are on leave or sabbatical.
+All members on such review committees are expected to contribute to all of the above reviews, regardless of whether they are on campus or not, whether they are on leave or sabbatical, with the exception of an HR-approved full medical leave.
 However, faculty members on leave, while participating, should not be given primary responsibility for completion of the report.
 A faculty member unable to participate because of exceptional circumstances must have prior approval from the Dean.
 Materials can be electronically shared so that all tenured faculty members participate in these important reviews and sign the final document.